Ron Unz: Early life and career

 Ronald Keeva Unz was born in Los Angeles, California, on September 20, 1961, to a Ukrainian family of Jewish descent.
 His family migrated to America in the 20th century and was raised household in North Hollywood.
 His mother was an anti-war activist who raised her son as a single mother.
 Unz has said that his childhood as a fatherless child in a single-parent household which received public assistance, was a source of "embarrassment and discomfort".

 He attended North Hollywood High School and, in his senior year won first place in the 1979 Westinghouse Science Talent Search.
 He attended Harvard University, graduating in 1983 with a Bachelor of Arts degree in physics and ancient history.
+In 1985, he published a note in The Journal of Hellenic Studies arguing that that Alexander the Great had younger brothers whom he murdered when he came to the throne.
 He then took graduate courses in physics at the University of Cambridge and began a Ph.D. at Stanford University before abandoning the program.

 Unz worked in the banking industry and wrote software for mortgage securities during his studies.
 In 1988, he founded the company Wall Street Analytics in New York City, moving it to Palo Alto, California, five years later.
 In 2006, the company was acquired by the ratings firm Moody's.